SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_CU2.md

 <!-- MR 10.4.0 [CU2] - FR 10.4.5 -->

-Up to now, DOM string fields would be filtered case-sensitively.
-From now on, those fields will by default be filtered case-insensitively.
+Up to now, DOM string fields were filtered case-sensitively.
+From now on, these fields will by default be filtered case-insensitively.

 > [!NOTE]
-> If necessary, this default filter behavior can be overruled in code by using `StringComparison.Ordinal`.
-See the following snippet.
+> If necessary, you can overrule this default filter behavior in code by using `StringComparison.Ordinal`.
+See the following snippet:
 >
 > ```csharp
 > var filter = DomInstanceExposers.FieldValues.DomInstanceField(_stringFieldDescriptor.ID).Contains("test", StringComparison.Ordinal)